basecom/FixturesPlugin/docs/helpers/sales-channel.md

 ## getHeadlessSalesChannel

-The `getHeadlessSalesChannel` method returns the first sales channel of type `Headless` or null if it does not exists.
+The `getHeadlessSalesChannel` method returns the first sales channel of type `Headless`, or null if it does not exist.

 ```php
 <?php